mtumilowicz/java-feature-timeline/README.md

         * 0, 1 elem; Stream, 0, 1, many
 * collectors: filtering, flatMapping
 * CompletableFuture: completeOnTimeout, orTimeout
+* JEP 243: Java-Level JVM Compiler Interface
+    * Develop a Java based JVM compiler interface (JVMCI) enabling a compiler written in Java to be used by the JVM as a dynamic compiler.

 # java10
 * Local-Variable Type Inference